thewca/worldcubeassociation.org/html/scrambles.md

 3. Wait for the loading bar to finish and click the "Scramble!" button that appears.
   A *.zip* file will download in your browser.

+### Notes

-- Note: 4x4x4 scrambles **may take a few minutes** to initialize and generate.
+- 4x4x4 scrambles **may take a few minutes** to initialize and generate.
   If you are generating 4x4x4 scrambles, be patient while the loading bar may appear to be stuck.
-- Also note that TNoodle creates a *tnoodle_resources* folder with a few MB of files (mostly cached tables) in the same folder it is run.
+- TNoodle creates a *tnoodle_resources* folder with a few MB of files (mostly cached tables) in the same folder it is run.
-  Keep this folder if want to generate more 4x4x4 scrambles more quickly in the future, but feel free to delete it if you need to reclaim disk space.
+  Keep this folder if you want to generate more 4x4x4 scrambles more quickly in the future, but feel free to delete it if you need to reclaim disk space.

 ## About TNoodle